 Vacation Weeks Per Year: 15

-This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
+This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in California.

 To become a certified teacher in California, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.

 Our goal is to make this process as easy as possible, and we are dedicated to updating the site with new information on a regular basis.